eholdmore/propensity_score_matcher/README.md

 Originally conceived as an R Shiny app, the project now utilizes Python and Streamlit to provide a robust, scalable environment for propensity score matching on chemotherapy cohorts.

 ## Current Status: Phase 1 Complete
-The application is fully Dockerized and can be locally.
+The application is fully Dockerized and can be run locally.
 This establishes the prerequisite for serverless deployment and Kubernetes orchestration.

 ## Technical Stack
 * Language: Python 3.9